What is HMAC Generator?

 Supports standard algorithms like SHA-256 (standard for JWTs) and legacy MD5 for compatibility.

-Select the hash algorithm and output format.
+Select the hash algorithm (HMAC-SHA256 is most common) and output format (hex or Base64).